raganwald/raganwald.github.com/_posts/2022-11-03-mutual-recursion.md

 ### the grand conclusion

-But wait! *Calque* is a word taken from French and used without translation, so *calque* is a loanword!
+But wait: *Calque* is a word taken from French and used without translation, so *calque* is a loanword!
 Meanwhile, *loanword* calques German's *lehnwort*.

 Therefore... *"Loanword" is a calque, and "calque" is a loanword!*